-Policies and programs, when combined with on-the-ground infrastructure, are key ingredients in creating a community where active transportation is safe, comfortable, convenient, encouraged, and celebrated.
+Policies and programs, when combined with on-theground infrastructure, are key ingredients in creating a community where active transportation is safe, comfortable, convenient, encouraged, and celebrated.
 Policies are exclusively set by local government and help to shape investment strategies and direct work.
 Programs, on the other hand, may be led by external organizations such as advocacy organizations and/or managed by the City of Fort Collins.

-The following policy and program recommendations were created by translating the Fort Collins AMP's vision and goals (Chapter 1) into policies and programs that can be integrated into the City's existing roles, programs, and overall functions.
+The following policy and program recommendations were created by translating the Fort Collins AMP's vision and goals (Chapter 3) into policies and programs that can be integrated into the City's existing roles, programs, and overall functions.
 The recommendations are organized into five categories:

 - 1. Prioritizing active modes - 2.
-Updating land use policies to support active modes - 3.
+Updating land use policies to support active modes, including bicycle parking and mobility hubs - 3.
 Aligning standards with active mode goals - 4.
 Expanding and creating programs that support active modes - 5.
 Engaging communities around active modes in thoughtful and intentional ways